kjhass/PublicKB/Control Portal/understang-cost estimates in control.md

 ### Network

-Under Network menu, the cost of VLANs, Share Load Balanacer, DNS and Site to Site VPN can be found within the configuration page of the service.
+Under Network menu, within the configuration page of the service, are the cost of VLANs, Share Load Balanacer, DNS, and Site to Site VPN.

 #### Networks: